apriltuesday/eva-opentargets/clinvar-variant-types/README.md

 ### All clinical significance levels

-This is counted after splitting the complex clinical significance levels, so the total is higher than the number of records:
+For the purposes of this table, the complex clinical significance levels are split, and each component is counted.
+Because of this, the total will be higher than the total number of Variant records.

 Clinical significance|Count
 :--|:--